Event FAQs

 The solution is yours, which means you would propose the delivery date/performance period based on whatever your solution requires.
 If selected, there is an opportunity to collaborate on scope later in the process before submitting a full proposal.
 So, if the Government needs something by a particular date, it can communicate that at an appropriate point in the process.

-In reference to the Installations of the Future CSO, is this opportunity specific for small business or can a big prime make a proposal with a small business in the team?
+Is this opportunity specific for small business or can a big prime make a proposal with a small business in the team?

 The CSOs are all full and open, so there are no restrictions on who can submit a solution.